This post may contain affiliate links.

 Bernini’s Four Rivers Fountain in the Piazza Navona

-Rome is luminous at night, and in the evening Mark and I stroll to Piazza Navona, where Bernini’s Four Rivers Fountain, the Fontana dei Quattro Fiumi, takes centre stage.
-It’s Bernini’s most famous fountain, although other sculptors worked on it, too, and was completed in 1651.
+The tangled affair is a soap opera in stone, and the ghosts of Costanza, Persephone and Daphne seem to hover in the shadows as Mark and I stroll that evening to the Piazza Navona.
+Bernini’s Four Rivers Fountain, the Fontana dei Quattro Fiumi, is the luminous star of the piazza.
+It’s Bernini’s most famous fountain, although a number of other sculptors worked on it, too, and was completed in 1651.

-Bernini only got the commission by some tricky maneuvering – by putting a model of it in front of Pope Innocent X’s nose uninvited, but it was so overwhelming the pope couldn’t turn it down.
+Bernini only got the commission by some tricky maneuvering – by putting a model of it in front of Pope Innocent X’s nose without being invited to submit, but it was so overwhelming the pope couldn’t turn it down.

-The base surrounds an ancient obelisk recovered from the Appian Way.
-Four muscular river gods, their feet dangling down towards the water, represent the great rivers of the world: the Danube, the Ganges, the Rio del Plato and the Nile.
+Four muscular river gods, their feet dangling down towards the water, surround an obelisk recovered from the Appian Way.
+The gods represent the four great rivers of the world: the Danube, the Ganges, the Rio del Plato and the Nile.
 These in turn represent the four continents of the world: Europe, Asia, America and Africa.
 (Australia hadn’t been discovered yet, and don’t ask me about Antarctica – it’s Bernini’s masterpiece, not mine.)

 That all represents the power of Christianity, with the water signifying God’s wisdom that washes over everything.